karlhulme/piggle/README.md

 ## Build

-`Rollup` is used to pass a series of configurations to babel with a view to producing the output modules.

-The CommonJS module is written to `/dist/lib`.

-The ES module is written to `/dist/es`.
+Type declarations are produced by the typescript compiler `tsc`.
+This is configured via the `tsconfig.json` file.
+Output is written to the `/types` folder and included in the published npm package.

+A CommonJS lib is produced in the `/lib` folder, transpiled down to es5 syntax.

 ```bash
 npm run build